 Just like the rest of the world, Guatemala has seen a growing demand for beauty services, creating lucrative opportunities for employment throughout the country.
 Unfortunately, established beauty schools in Guatemala currently have very specific requirements of their students, including a high-school education, the ability to read and write, and the ability to pay substantial school fees.
 In a country where illiteracy levels amongst rural indigenous women barely reach 65%, the industry remains virtually inaccessible.

 We want to change this.
-Last year, Mayan Families launched an innovative training scheme to teach local indigenous women the art of manicures and pedicures without the formal requirements often asked in other training schemes.
+Two years ago, Mayan Families launched an innovative training scheme to teach local indigenous women the art of manicures and pedicures without the formal requirements often asked in other training schemes.
 We have now opened a fully functioning salon which is able to meet the growing demand for tourists and locals alike who regularly visit Panajachel.
 It is the first of its kind within the region in that it selects women who have no formal education (and who are often in desperate economic circumstances) to be trained from scratch by experienced beauticians from the US as well as Guatemala.

 Currently, our Spa offers training and services in: